zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ### RabbitMQ cluster

-Here we're finally launching the workload definition, which consists of the StatefulSet and some supporting Services.
+Use the following command to create a `StatefulSet` and the required supporting services:

 ```text
 kubectl apply -f - <<'_EOF'